Sun Tan : Symptoms, Causes, Types, Do's, Don'ts, Yoga, Ayurvedic Reference and Treatment: Complete Ayurveda Details

-Damage to skin by exposure to ultraviolet rays of the sun is a common problem today taking to consideration the current scenario of rising temperature and scorching heat all over the globe, especially in tropical and temperate zones.
+Damage to skin by exposure to ultraviolet rays of the sun is a common problem today taking to consideration the current scenario of rising temperatures and scorching heat all over the globe, especially in tropical and temperate zones.

 Excessive UV radiation causes skin burn and damage to DNA.
 Skin tanning occurs as a result of excessive release of melanin by melanocytes of the skin triggered by UVA and UVB frequencies of sun radiation.